 According to sources, you are hit with 10,000 messages every single day.
 Put music behind the message and now you are processing the message and relating it to the music.
 I’ll bet that message will stick out more than most.
 Especially if you love music as much as I do.

 There are layers behind the psychology and methodology of music in advertising.
-Not only is the tonality, notes, lyrics, tempo and pitches a huge factor of the influence the music has on consumers, but also the artists that represent the music and the credibility or association that artist gives you for that brand.
+Not only are the tonality, notes, lyrics, tempo and pitches a huge factor of the influence the music has on consumers, but also the artists that represent the music and the credibility or association that artist gives you for that brand.